Monday, October 7, 2024

 Sati Burj is a 17m high four-storey sandstone tower built in 1570 by Raja Bhagwan Das, the son of Jaipur ruler Behari Mal, to commemorate his mother’s sati (self-immolation on her husband’s funeral pyre).
 Mariam-uz-Zamani, sister of Bhagwan Das, was the chief consort of Mughal emperor Akbar and mother of Jahangir, the fourth Mughal emperor.

-In ancient India the custom of Sati was condemned by Banabhatta, also known as Bana, was the court-poet of Harsha.
+In ancient India the custom of Sati was condemned by Banabhatta, also known as Bana, the court-poet of Harsha.

 During the Vijayanagar period, the Sati or Sahagaman was performed only by women belonging to higher strata of the society.